-March 29, 2021
+May 19, 2021

-The Honorable Harold Dutton Chair, House Committee on Public Education
+The Honorable Larry Taylor Chair, Senate Committee on Education

-Dear Chairman Dutton:
+Dear Chairman Taylor:

 On behalf of the four statewide teacher membership organizations, we appreciate this opportunity to provide input on Representative Bell's House Bill (HB) 1468 relating to curriculum and eligibility requirements for the provision of local remote learning to qualify for state funding and calculation of average daily attendance.
-Educators recognize that virtual schools have been necessary in order to prioritize the health and safety of Texas students, teachers and communities during the COVID-19 pandemic, and that they may be necessary to address other emergencies in the future, but experts agree that there is no substitute for inperson learning.
+Educators recognize that virtual schools have been necessary in order to prioritize the health and safety of Texas students, teachers and communities during the COVID-19 pandemic, and that they may be necessary to address other emergencies in the future, but experts agree that they are inferior to in-person learning.

-Although there is an important place for the responsible use of technology in the classroom, technology should not be the classroom.
-Students have suffered considerable learning loss and emotional trauma as a result of school disruptions, and we urge caution before instituting a model that has proven not to be in the best interest of students.
-For this reason, we respectfully offer recommended edits to HB 1468 that would clarify student eligibility requirements, offer program quality protections, and sunset the provision in order allow time and space for review.
+Although there is an important place for the responsible use of technology in the classroom, in all but certain limited of circumstances technology should not be a replacement for the classroom.
+Students have suffered considerable learning loss and emotional trauma as a result of school disruptions, and we urge caution before instituting a model that has proven not to be in the best interest of the vast majority of students.
+Thus, we respectfully offer recommended edits to HB 1468 that would clarify student eligibility requirements, offer program quality protections, and sunset the provision in order to allow time and space for review.